awsdocs/amazon-cloudfront-developer-guide/doc_source/setting-up-cloudfront.md

 1. Open [https://aws\.amazon\.com/](https://aws.amazon.com/), and then choose **Create an AWS Account**\.
 **Note**
-This might be unavailable in your browser if you previously signed into the AWS Management Console\.
-In that case, choose **Sign in to a different account**, and then choose **Create a new AWS account**\.
+If you previously signed in to the AWS Management Console using AWS account root user credentials, choose **Sign in to a different account**\.
+If you previously signed in to the console using IAM credentials, choose **Sign\-in using root account credentials**\.
+Then choose **Create a new AWS account**\.

 1. Follow the online instructions\.

-   Part of the sign\-up procedure involves receiving a phone call and entering a PIN using the phone keypad\.
+   Part of the sign\-up procedure involves receiving a phone call and entering a verification code using the phone keypad\.

 Note your AWS account number, because you'll need it later\.

 **Tip**
 If you plan to use CloudFront to distribute content that you store in an S3 bucket, make sure that you also complete the steps to sign up for S3\.
-For more information, see [Sign Up for Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/gsg/SigningUpforS3.html)\.
+For more information, see [Sign Up for Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/gsg/SigningUpforS3.html)\.

 ## Access Your Account<a name="setting-up-access-account"></a>